The Lab

 Can I share these tools with someone going through a Michigan court case?

 Yes.
 That is exactly what they are for.
 The Interpreter and The Dossier are the most directly useful for people in active situations.
 The Glossary helps with vocabulary.
+The Brady/Giglio/Santobello Database is useful for anyone tracking prosecutorial disclosure obligations.
 Send the URL, not a screenshot.

 How often do new puzzles publish?